Skip to main content

 Your repository should have this structure:

-manifest.json # Agent config with all options
+manifest.json # Agent config - see /agents/manifest

 README.md # Description shown in marketplace listing